Staring and starring are easily confused words.

 Staring is a gerund form of the verb stare.
-Staring means looking at something or someone so long that you’re sure to be noticed by what you’re looking at.
+Staring means looking at something or someone for a very long time.
+How long?
+So long that you’re sure to be noticed by who or what you’re looking at.

 Starring is a gerund form of the verb star.
-Starring is another way of listing cast member credits in a theater or film production, either in the opening or closing of TV, film or web show, or the printed program for a play or theater performance.
+Starring is another way of listing cast member credits in a theater or film production.
+Typically, people starring in a film are listed either in the opening or closing of TV, film or web show, or in live theater, in a printed program or magazine handed out as the audience walks in.

 The following story uses both words correctly: